Skip to main content

 Unified Tenant Configuration Management (UTCM) is Microsoft’s strategic direction.
 In staged public preview, it snapshots over three hundred resource types across Entra, Exchange, Intune, Teams, and Defender on a six-hour cycle, surfaces drift against a declared baseline, and integrates into automated reporting pipelines.
 If Microsoft’s direction holds, this is the platform-layer monitoring story for M365 configuration governance.

 Microsoft365DSC is the community answer that predates UTCM — the closest existing tool to a full governance loop: declarative DSC configuration, apply operations, fifteen-minute drift detection, optional auto-remediation across all M365 workloads.
-Community-maintained, not Microsoft-supported; Microsoft’s stated direction is for UTCM to supersede it.
+Community-maintained, not Microsoft-supported; Nik Charlebois — one of its primary authors — now leads UTCM at Microsoft, which makes the succession feel less like displacement than translation: the same institutional knowledge, migrating into the supported platform.
 Its DSC execution model does not fit cleanly into API-first pipelines, and it carries significant operational overhead, but it has more production history than anything else in this space.

 Maester (v2.0, February 2026) is a read-only security test framework: 285-plus tests drawn from EIDSCA and CIS baselines, covering Entra, Conditional Access, Intune, and Azure, producing HTML and Markdown reports.
 It does not remediate anything — it is a post-apply validation gate, the step that confirms a pipeline run against a known-good security baseline.